AmandaKitSam/traffic-lights/README.md

 - You're not required to optimize the solution, just focus on a functional approach to requirements.

 - Provide the output for the light changes which occur during a given thirty minute period.
-You must provide unit tests for all logic.

-- Create a repo on bitbucket/github and provide the link as well as instructions on how to run.

 ## Interpretation